baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 This is both ugly and a little inefficient (you have to re-test each file again).
 There are also pathological cases where the pattern doesn’t match but there is a file that is identical to the unmatched pattern (though for typical patterns that can’t happen), so you have to check your pattern to see if that could happen.

-A more efficient but nonstandard solution for empty matches is to use a nonstandard shell extension called “null globbing”.
+A more efficient but nonstandard solution for empty matches is to use a nonstandard shell extension called "null globbing".
 Null globbing fixes this by replacing an unmatched pattern with nothing at all.
-In bash you can enable nullglob with “shopt -s nullglob”.
+In bash you can enable nullglob with "shopt -s nullglob".
 In zsh, you can use setopt NULL_GLOB for the same result.
 Then this will work correctly:

 ```shell
  shopt -s nullglob  # Bash extension, so that empty glob matches will work